Beds, Berries, Trees…Beef and Honey Bees!

 Cloud 9 Farm is located a short drive from the Biltmore Estate and Asheville on our private mini-estate in the countryside with 200 acres of wooded nature trails and bottom land.
 A great, scenic spot for your rustic wedding, too.

 This Peterson family hobby farm of the 1960s-1990s has been transformed into a sustainable business by the resounding determination of the family vision to create a sanctuary from the frenzied world for all of us who need a recharge.
-When you come to Cloud 9 to vacation we hope you will be delighted to see undeveloped acreage so you can enjoy the natural land like we do.
+When you come to Cloud 9 to vacation, you will have access to the whole farm on foot.
+There are hiking trails (old logging trails the we keep open to access the property).
+There’s actually just 20 acres of rolling land “farm” while the rest is woods up and down the mountain side.
+We hope you will be delighted to see undeveloped acreage, hear the sounds of silence and have a safe place to enjoy the natural land like we do.

 Cloud 9 Farm is owned and operated by Janet Peterson and a whole lot of helpers.

-“Beds, Berries, Trees… Beef and Honey Bees… and don’t forget the chickens and turkeys!”
+“Beds, Berries, Trees… Cows and Honey Bees… and don’t forget the chickens and turkeys!”

 That’s our jingle to sum up what we do here at Cloud 9 Farm.